 The Lone Star Project has been focused on exploration at the headwaters of Eldorado and Bonanaza Creeks, and has three principal zones of exploration activity.

-The Lone Star Zone is centered along Lone Star Ridge, the site of the original Lone Star Mine (1912-1914) and other underground mines called the Pioneer and Parnell.
-On the south side of the mountain is the Nugget-to-Buckland Zone, and across Eldorado Creek to the south, along the next ridge is the Violet Zone.
+The Lone Star Zone is centered along Lone Star ridge, the site of the original Lone Star Mine (1912-1914) and other short underground workings called Pioneer and Parnell.
+On the south side of Lone Star ridge is the Nugget-to-Buckland Zone, and across Eldorado Creek to the south, along the next ridge is the Violet Zone.
 Assessment records indicate that $25 milllion has been spent on the property to date.

-The Yukon properties of the company also include three more distinct hardrock exploration projects on the Klondike plateau called the Dominion Project, the Gold Run Project and the Bonanza Project.
+The Company’s Yukon properties also include three more distinct hardrock exploration projects on the Klondike plateau called the Dominion Project, the Gold Run Project and the Bonanza Project.